 39. Play Online and Lotterywest App

-(1) To enter lotto online a person must use the website (Play Online) or the mobile application (Lotterywest App) maintained by the Commission for the purposes of these rules.
+(1) To enter lotto online a person must use Play Online or the Lotterywest App.

-(2) If access to Play Online or the Lotterywest App is provided by an agent, a person may enter lotto online using equipment provided for that purpose.
+(2) If access to Play Online or the Lotterywest App is provided by an agent or an authorised provider, a person may enter lotto online using equipment provided for that purpose.

-(3) If access to online entries has been made available without the need for equipment provided by the Commission or an agent, a person may enter lotto online using whatever equipment enables that access.
+(3) If access to online entries has been made available without the need for equipment provided by the Commission, an agent or an authorised provider, a person may enter lotto online using whatever equipment enables that access.

+[Rule 39 amended: Gazette 6 Nov 2020 p.
+4159.]

 39A.
 Self-serve kiosk

 A person may enter lotto by using a self-serve kiosk maintained by the Commission for the purposes of these rules.